Solanace/Systems-Notes/Notes.md

 * `wait(int *status)` - `<unistd.h>`
 	* Stops a parent process from running until any child gives it a signal (usually the child exiting)
-	* Returns the PID of the child that exited, or -1 (errno) `status` stores information about how the process exited
+	* Returns the PID of the child that exited, or -1 (errno)
+	* `status` stores information about how the process exited, both the `exit()` or return value and signal number if it exited abnormally

 ---